 Why?

-Many have only have one option.
+Many only have one option.

-And I still believe that Dr. Josh Umber, Atlas MD has the answer.
+And I still believe that Dr. Josh Umber, Atlas MD, has the answer.

 Health savings accounts are the answer.

-All right, so back to the issue.
+All right, so back to the issue we're watching, and Jerome Corsi will join us.

 We had Roger Stone on yesterday.

-What you what you're seeing here is a phenomenon.
+What you're seeing here is a phenomenon.

 You know, the cooperation deal with Mueller and Manafort collapse.

-And apparently Manafort's not willing to say something that he doesn't believe to be true.
+And apparently, Manafort's not willing to say something that he doesn't believe to be true.

 You know, that's what he's saying.